abilian/nua/nua-build/README.md

 ## Purpose

-The `nua-build` package is used to build packages deployable by the the Nua orchestrator.
+The `nua-build` package is used to build packages deployable by the Nua orchestrator.

 The current version of nua-build builds Docker images for an amd64 Linux environment.
 There are plans to extend the system to other container and isolation architectures in future releases.

 `nua-build` relies on a `nua-config` configuration file containing application build directives.
 This configuration can reference other local or remote resources and is supplemented by default values.
-The file can be formattted as TOML, JSON or YAML.
+The file can be formatted as TOML, JSON or YAML.

 ## Build sequence: